New Media and Society

 1. An understanding of a sociological and cultural studies approach to media and society.

-2. Ability to analyse a piece of popular media within the frameworks offered within sociology and cultural studies.
+2. The ability to analyse a piece of popular media within the frameworks offered within sociology and cultural studies.

-3. Ability to deal critically with social analyses of popular media.
+3. The ability to deal critically with social analyses of popular media.

-4. Skills in writing an academic essay, in reading critcally and in doing research.
+4. Professional skills in writing an academic essay, in reading critically and in doing research.